 (We update this post as we develop our cleaning procedures.)

 We have a number of different sized bottle brushes with which we can scrub the inside of each bottle.
 Once they are thoroughly scrubbed and rinsed, they are placed on the bottle wrack for drying.
 When completely dry we hold them to the light to check for any obvious organic material or residue that may remain.
 If we see any, we put it through the same initial soak and scrub all over again.
-Once it appears clean we place the bottle into a box for Phase II.
+Once it appears clean WHEN DRY AND HELD TO LIGHT, we place the bottle into a box for Phase II.

 DROPPERS & CAPS

 In order to feel like the bottles and tops have received a complete wash and sanitation for reuse, we use a dishwasher and program it for with the highest heat setting.
-Since Lorna is not gifted with a dishwasher Herbalista HQ, the next step involves schlepping all the bottles and various accoutrement to her mother’s house (is there ever a time we stop needing assistance from our folks) to run them through her machine.
-We used to use detergent, but now we don’t, as it sometimes left a residue and the purpose of this Phase is to sanitize through steam heat.
+Since Lorna is not gifted with a dishwasher at Herbalista HQ, the next step involves schlepping all the bottles and various accoutrement to her mother’s house (is there ever a time we stop needing assistance from our folks) to run them through her machine.
+We don’t use any detergent at this phase, as it could leave a residue and the purpose of the dishwasher is actually to sanitize through STEAM heat.
 After they have been run through, we schlep them back to HQ for the final stages of this “ever-so-time-consuming-but-totally-worth-it” cleaning protocol.

 The bottles are lined up against the west facing window bank to allow for any last bits of moisture to escape.
-When the bottles appear completely dry (usually in a matter of hours) they are placed into the bottle cabinet.
+When the bottles appear completely dry (usually in a matter of hours) they are again checked against the light and if clean, they are placed into the bottle cabinet for reuse.
+If not and seem to still have schmutz on the inside, we put it back into the initial box to go through the entire cycle again.

-The tops are laid out on a clean towel on the table.
+The tops are laid out on a clean flour sack towel on the table.
 The blue bottle in the picture here is filled with 70% alcohol.
-We spritz them all over and wipe them down with a thin cotton towel.
+We spritz and wipe them down with a thin cotton towel, fine tuning the bits and pieces.
 This is a chance to have your eyes on everything and do some good quality control.
-Finally, all is reassembled to be used once more to dole out sweet, sweet herbal medicine
+Anything that seems icky, too scratched up, or loosing its integrity, it goes to be recycled.
+Finally, all is reassembled to be used once more to dole out sweet, sweet herbal medicine.

 For any bottle or top that doesn’t pass muster (using organoleptic evaluations of sight and smell) they are put back into the bin for another round of cleaning or put into the recycling bin.
 You will find that over time, the squeeze bulbs loose their integrity (notice in the photograph that some are starting to look a bit grey) and they will eventually get pulled.
 This is a bit frustrating, because the pipettes and ring are still completely fine.
 We have searched and have yet to find a distributer of just the bulbs.
 So we’ve taken to keeping the extra pipettes in a cup for tastings of herbal concoctions, which feels like a fine way for them to spend their retirement!